valleyofdoom/PC-Tuning/README.md

 - It may be worth benchmarking the performance scaling of your application against core count as it may behave differently due to poor scheduling implementations from the application and/or OS.
 In some cases, it is possible that the application may perform better with fewer cores assigned to it via an affinity mask ([1](https://developer.nvidia.com/blog/limiting-cpu-threads-for-better-game-performance)).
 This will also give you a rough idea as to how many cores you can reserve.
 In other cases, it can severely harm performance as there is a potential for the game to create more worker threads than CPUs due to the game only considering the amount of physical cores available hence, it is vital that performance scaling is measured

-### 11.43.1.
-Starting a Process with a Specified Affinity Mask
+<h3 id="starting-a-process-with-a-specified-affinity-mask">11.43.1.
+Starting a Process with a Specified Affinity Mask</h3>

 The command below starts ``notepad.exe`` with an affinity of CPU 1 and CPU 2 as an example which will reflect in Task Manager.
 This command can be placed in a batch script for easy access and must be used each time to start the desired application with the specified affinity.